Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

     </details>

 17. Under the Shared Responsibility Model, which of the following controls do customers fully inherit from AWS?
 (Choose TWO)
-    - A. Patch management controls.
+    - A. Patch management controls. [customer doesnt fully inherit patch management]
-    - B. Database controls.
+    - B. Database controls.[not fully inherited for rds also schmea and data is our responsibility]
-    - C. Awareness & Training.
+    - C. Awareness & Training.[customer responsibility]
-    - D. Environmental controls.
+    - D. Environmental controls.[inherit]
-    - E. Physical controls.
+    - E. Physical controls. [inherit]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D, E
     </details>

 18. A company needs to host a database in Amazon RDS for at least three years.
 Which of the following options would be the most cost-effective solution?
-    - A. Reserved instances     - No Upfront.
+    - A. Reserved instances     - No Upfront. [ get discount but not as compared to Partial and All Upfront]
     - B. Reserved instances     - Partial Upfront.
     - C. On-Demand instances.
-    - D. Spot Instances.
+    - D. Spot Instances.[not reliable for databases]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B
     </details>

 19. Your application has recently experienced significant global growth, and international users are complaining of high latency.
 What is the AWS characteristic that can help improve your international users’ experience?
-    - A. Elasticity.
+    - A. Elasticity.[scailing resources up and down]
     - B. Global reach.
-    - C. Data durability.
+    - C. Data durability. [data isnt lost]
-    - D. High availability.
+    - D. High availability. [ensures uptime and resillence ]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B